bgirlcoolcat/sql_game_of_thrones/README.md

 ### Goals

 1. Build an end to end application using real data
-2. Use SQL joins
+2. Improve understanding of Express / PGP /
-3. Use complex SQL Queries
+3. Improve understanding of configs
-4. Improve understanding of Express / PGP / Testing in backend
+4. Continue testing in backend
-5. Learn how to use EJS
+5. DAY 2 - Learn how to use EJS

 ### Instructions